 By: Chef Laura Bonicelli

 Tomato Basil Soup is one of my favorite late-summer comfort food dishes.
-August, with its sweltering days and evenings, seems too hot for soup.
-However, with tomato plants hanging heavy with fruit, you need an alternative to Caprese salads every evening.
+I reserve it for those days when there’s a hint of coolness in the mornings.
 Buy your tomatoes and basil at your favorite Farmers Market!

 About Tomato Basil Soup

 I don’t peel tomatoes often.
 It’s an extra step that I usually try to avoid.
 In this case, if you want a smooth tomato basil soup without tomato skins, the tomatoes need to be peeled.
 It’s simple.
 Drop the tomatoes in boiling water, let the skins split, pull off the peels.
 It helps to pull the peels off in a bowl of cold water.

 In researching other Tomato Basil Soup recipes, I found many seeding the tomatoes.
 I think that a good portion of the tomato’s flavor is in the gel surrounding the seeds.
 So, that all stays for this soup.
 They are a mess to chop up, so I have a procedure for that.
 First, put a cutting board on top of a bowl or container, partially covering the top.
 Second, chop a tomato.
 Third, slide the tomato, and the juices, into the container.